wcarc-on/wcarc-site/extra.md

 through 1296 MHz.
 We will run 800w at 2m and 1.5 kw at 6 m this year to single long boom yagis with lower powers on the other bands.
 We will again have the capability to operate WSJT at 2 and 6m and are interested in setting up skeds for the quiet hours of Sunday morning.

-Above 2304 MHz we will use shorter range wideband systems such as 10 GHz Tellurometers and 24GHz gunplexers.
+Above 2304 MHz we will use shorter range wideband systems such as 10 GHz Tellurometers and 24GHz gunnplexers.

 Rovers who will be within range are asked to forward their rover schedules to VE3XRA.
 Please include the grids squares and approximate times you plan to be in each, a list of bands you are able to operate, and the co-ordination frequency you will use.